Featured Article – MAR25

 In addition to the two new watershed projects mentioned above, one project that was granted Program funding was completed in 2024.
 Read below for the project accomplishments.

-In September last year an opportunity to complete Phase I at the Indian Creek tributary restoration project arose from budgetary savings in FY24 and was approved by the Trinity Management Council at the September quarterly meeting.
+In September last year an opportunity to complete Phase I at the Indian Creek tributary restoration project arose from budgetary savings in FY24 and was approved by the Trinity Management Council by vote at the September quarterly meeting.
 While most of the project had been restored in 2021, a key upper portion of the Environmental Study Limit was omitted during restoration due to an active mining claim on BLM land.
-Last summer the mining claim lapsed, and the Program was presented with a narrow window to complete the stage zero project as it was originally designed.
-After approval to allocate excess funds to the project, the Yurok Tribe Construction Corporation made quick work of leveling the highly degraded channel as the stage 0 floodplain design intended.
-In addition, large wood structures were placed to encourage habitat formation.
+With the mining claim lapsed, the Program was presented with a narrow window to complete the stage zero project as it was originally designed.

 Final Publications and Reports